armadilloNik/Grove/README.md

 OSDev.org is a great resource, but it leaves a lot of gaps.
 This is especially true if you aren't overly familiar with linux & C build enviroments like myself.
 It is achievable without great effort, but it can be a frustrating experience at times.

-One of my personal goals with this project is to provide a better OS Development on-boarding guide.
-Specifically on for experienced developers who primarily work on the Windows platform.
+One of my personal goals with this project is to provide a better OS Development on-boarding guide - specifically for experienced developers who primarily work on the Windows platform.